suraj-jadhav16/backend-home-task/README.md

 See .env for working credentials for RabbitMQ, MySQL and MailHog.

+A few notes:
+- By default, emails sent through Symfony Mailer will be sent to MailHog, regardless of recipient.

 ## How to use the Docker environment
 ### Starting the environment
 `docker-compose up`